intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50v1_5/inference/fp32/README.md

 export PRETRAINED_MODEL=<path to the frozen graph downloaded above>
 export DATASET_DIR=<path to the ImageNet TF records>
-export OUTPUT_DIR=<directory where log files and checkpoints will be written>
+export OUTPUT_DIR=<path to the directory where log files and checkpoints will be written>
+# For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
+export BATCH_SIZE=<customized batch size value>

 ./quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/fp32/<script name>.sh
 ```